Petingoso/legion-fan-utils-linux/README.md

 NVIDIA Notes only:
-Try to change the nvidia gpu TDP with this command: ```nvidia-smi -pl 140``` If doesn't work run this command instead (this command break supergfx funcionality):
+Try to change the nvidia gpu TDP with this command: ```nvidia-smi -pl 140``` If doesn't work run this command and retrying (this command break supergfx funcionality):
 ```
 systemctl enable --now nvidia-persistenced.service
 ```